 4 Spanish Revival Decorating Ideas for Old World Charm

 The term “Spanish Revival” when it comes to home decor came out of California in the late teens and early 1920's.
-The style was to describe a trend that featured Spanish exterior features like stucco walls, terracotta roofs, wrought iron, and wooden carvings.
-Indoor features include visible beams, arches, alcoves, painted tile, and more.
+This Spanish Colonial style was to describe a trend that featured Spanish exterior features like stucco walls, terracotta roofs, wrought iron, and wooden carvings.
+Indoor features include visible beams, arches, alcoves, painted tile, Spanish style area rugs, and more.

-Long story, short: Spanish Revival homes have a distinct look and feel.
+Long story, short: Spanish Revival homes have a distinct look and feel, with classic arched doorways and bright pops of color amongst desert tones.
 Putting your own spin on it can be difficult because this design style contains so many distinctive characteristics.

-To help, we put together some of our favorite Spanish Revival decorating ideas below to help guide and inspire you.
+We put together some of our favorite Spanish Revival decorating ideas below to guide and inspire you.

 #1 - Strong Iron Accessories

-Wrought iron is common in Spanish Revivals.
+Wrought iron is common in Spanish style homes.
 In fact, we would argue that it is one of the staples of the style.

 #2 - Unique, Artful Ceramics